jaydenlin/node-async-require-loader/README.md

 Then the webpack will fetch the remote contents and build the codes for you!
 You can see `examples/example03` in codes for more detials.

-### Useage with Pre Parser
+### Usage with Pre Parser

-In some cases, the remote contents you fetched may not be a pure node moudle.
-You need a parser to do some stuff before webpack compile it.
-So you can set up the preParser for the remote contents.
+In some cases, the remote contents you fetch may `not be a pure node moudle`.
+You need a parser to do some stuffs before webpack compiles it.
+So you can set up a preParser for the remote contents.

 `webpack.config.js`
 ```js